JesseRoss001/Community-Center/README.md

 # Project Name: Community Center Booking System
-#Problem Statement  : Local community centers are not imformative about what events are being held and a booking system for them does not exist that is avialable to the public.
+#Problem Statement  : Local community centers are not imformative about what events are being held and a booking system for them does not exist that is avialable to the qualified instructors in search of a venue .
-#Purpose : Provides a platform for community venue to increase public engagement and public awareness of ongoing events.
-To allow instructors to host events and provide a venue for education, businesses and individuals .
+#Purpose : Provides a platform for a community venue to increase public engagement and public awareness of ongoing events.
+To allow instructors to host events and provide a venue for education, businesses and individuals and allow government officials to host events aimed at informing the public.
 #Target Audience  : Government officials , members of the public and instructors
 ## Overview
 This project is a web application for managing bookings at a community center.
 It provides interfaces for different user personas including general users , instructors  and government officials to interact with the system based on their roles.

 #MVP Features: User registration + login , task entry editing , deleting , submitting for instructors and officials .
 General Users can view events and the schedule .
-General users can save events to their schedule .
+General users can save events to their schedule by joining events and search for events based on a rudimentory search system

 #Iteration 1 and 2 : Category filtering , images uploaded to gallery , downloading resources , payment system.
 Liking and commenting on events .